 - the off-job and on-job training arrangements.

-It needs to be signed by you, your employer and your parent or guardian (if you are under 18).
-By signing, you are saying you agree with all the information contained in the contract and you are bound by it.
+A training contract needs to be signed by you, your employer and your parent or guardian (if you are under 18).
+By signing, you are agreeing with all the information contained in the contract and you are bound by it.

 Your Apprenticeship Network Provider helps you and your employer to reach an agreement and it draws up the training contract.

 The contract is submitted to Regulation and Contract Management for assessment and approval.

 Regulation and Contract Management must be advised of any changes agreed to after the lodgement.
 If for any reason Regulation and Contract Management does not approve the training contract, you will be advised in writing.

 What is a training plan?